Higher order multipoint flux mixed finite element methods on quadrilaterals and hexahedra: Definition of the method.

-\begin{theorem} It holds that $\dim \Vh^{k}(\Eh) = \dim\Qc^k(\Eh,\R^d)$. \end{theorem} \begin{proof} We show that the space $\Bbt^k(\Eh)$ is isomorphic to $\Bb^k(\Eh)$.
-We start by showing that the map $\qh \mapsto \nablah\times(\xbh\times\qh)$ is injective on $\Bb^k(\Eh)$.
+\begin{theorem} The sum \eqref{Vh} is a direct sum, i.e., $\Vh^k(\Eh) = \Vh_{RT}^{k-1}(\Eh) \oplus \Bbt^k(\Eh)$, and $\dim \Vh^{k}(\Eh) = \dim\Qc^k(\Eh,\R^d)$. \end{theorem} \begin{proof} We will prove that the space $\Bbt^k(\Eh)$ is isomorphic to $\Bb^k(\Eh)$.
+It suffices to show that the map $\qh \mapsto \nablah\times(\xbh\times\qh)$ is injective on $\Bb^k(\Eh)$.
 To see it, suppose that a linear combination of the elements of \eqref{bt-3d-1}-\eqref{bt-3d-3} is zero.
 Note that all elements in each space of \eqref{bt-3d-1}-\eqref{bt-3d-3} have distinct polynomials degrees.
 Therefore, for a component of fixed degrees of $\xh$, $\yh$, $\zh$ in the linear combination, only one element of each space is used to generate the component.
 This implies that

 with some coefficients $\alpha,\beta,\gamma$ and

 We will prove that $\alpha=\beta=\gamma=0$.
 If $a_2 = k$, then $\beta=0$ due to $0\le a_i,b_i,c_i \le k$ and \eqref{powers}.
 Comparing the components of the above equation, we have